napoleon1796/PCB-Defects-Detection-and-Classification/README.md

 ### 1. Image Preprocessing & Defect Detection (XOR Logic)
 The system first localizes potential defects by comparing the **Test Image** with a **Template Image**.
 * **Algorithm:** Bitwise XOR operation is applied between the two aligned images to highlight discrepancies.
-* **Refinement:** Morphological operations (Closing/Opening) and Median filtering are used to remove noise, followed by Contour Detection to isolate defect regions.
+* **Refinement:** Morphological operations (Closing/Opening) and Dilate filtering are used to magnify defect, followed by Contour Detection to isolate defect regions.